 Seafood or Seaweed?

-For vegetarian or vegan men, all is not lost—getting DHA is possible, just perhaps more difficult.
+For vegetarian or vegan men, all is not lost — getting DHA is possible, just perhaps more difficult.
 Seaweed is a source of DHA, and is used to make vegetarian DHA supplements (algal, or seaweed, supplements were used in the Alzheimer's and Dementia study).
 Gans lists ground flax seed, canola oil, broccoli, cauliflower, and red kidney beans as other vegetarian sources of omega-3s.
-However, Gans warns that our bodies convert only about 5% of plant-based omega-3s to DHA.
-If a man's primary intake of DHA comes from vegetables or non-oily fish, then speaking to a doctor or registered dietitian about supplementation in addition to the food sources is wise.
+However, Gans warns that our bodies convert only about 5 percent of plant-based omega-3s to DHA.
+If a man's primary intake of DHA comes from vegetables or non-oily fish, then speaking to a doctor or registered dietitian nutritionist about supplementation in addition to the food sources is wise.

 Want to get started tonight?
 Learn how to prepare your fish just right by watching this video on how to broil fish.